fmemuir/COASTGUARD/README.md

 **Remember!**: Always run `conda activate coastlearn` each time you want to use the toolbox.
 You *should not* need to authenticate `earthengine` each time, just the once when installing.

+## Run-through Example
+There are 7 main steps to setting up the vegetation extraction tool.
+You can see [this paper]() for a flowchart and more info on the methodology.
+These steps are run from a driver file which takes care of all the user-driven params when setting up a new site.
+The main steps found in a driver file are:

+1. Import relevant packages (including initialising the `earthengine` tools);
+2. Define an area of interest;
+3. Define image parameters (start and end date, satellites, CRS/projections, sitename);
+4. Retrieve and save image collection metadata[^1];
+5. Set coastal boundary parameters (cloud cover threshold, plotting flags, minimum area for contouring);
+6. Define a reference shore along which to create a buffer (boundaries will only be extracted along here);
+7. Run the main edge extraction function.

+[^1]: This is an update from the original CoastSat toolkit!
+Raw satellite images will **not** be downloaded, but merely the filenames will be passed to `geemap` and converted from the cloud server straight to `numpy` arrays.
+This is to save time and bandwidth.
+TIFs of true colour images and their classified and NDVI counterparts will however be exported throughout the process to be explored in a GIS environment.

 ## Support

 ## Roadmap